wheresrhys/fetch-mock/docs/v5/api.md

         * `end:.jpg` to match urls ending with a string
         * `glob:http://*.*` to match glob patterns
         * `express:/user/:user` to match [express style paths](https://www.npmjs.com/package/path-to-regexp)
+        * [deprecated] if the string begins with a `^`, the string following the `^` must begin the url e.g. '^http://www.site.com' would match 'http://www.site.com' or 'http://www.site.com/page.html'
     * `RegExp`: A regular  expression to test the url against
     * `Function(url, opts)`: A function (returning a Boolean) that is passed the url and opts `fetch()` is called with (or, if `fetch()` was called with one, the `Request` instance)
 * `response`: Configures the http response returned by the mock.
 Can take any of the following values (or be a `Promise` for any of them, enabling full control when testing race conditions etc.)